This post may contain affiliate links. Please read the full disclosure here.

 - Add fennel seeds and let them sizzle for 5 seconds.
 Add turmeric powder along with finely chopped onion and tomatoes, and stir well.

-- Cook this mixture till tomatoes are tender.
+- Cook this mixture till the tomatoes are tender.

 - Now it’s time to add the okra / bhendi.
 Mix okra well in the onion tomato masala.